Bill Hocker | Jun 22, 2021 Update 6/22/21

 Following the California Wildfires of 2020 which again devastated large areas of Northern California, State Sens.
 Stern and Allen introduced Ca SB-55

 that would "prohibit the creation or approval of a new development, as defined, in a very high fire hazard severity zone or a state responsibility area."
 The bill is short with no exemptions, and seems unlikely to become law.
 The Board of Forestry seems to be proceeding on the basis of attempting to satisfy the requirements of SB-901 rather than the absoulute prohibitions of SB-55.
+[Update: a subsequent revision completely emasculated the bill to the benefit of developers.

 In 1991 the State of California Board of Forestry (BOF) established Fire Safe Regulations